 Is business insurance compulsory for HVAC technicians in Australia?

-How much does business insurance cost for an HVAC business?
+How much does HVAC business insurance cost?

 What if a system I installed fails and causes stock loss?